-Administrative actions: For minor offenses, a commanding officer may take administrative actions, such as issuing a reprimand, revoking a security clearance, or assigning extra duties.
+Administrative actions: For minor offenses, a commanding officer may take administrative action, such as issuing a reprimand, revoking a security clearance, or assigning extra duties.

 Nonjudicial punishment: More serious violations of Article 133 may result in nonjudicial punishment, also known as Article 15 or Captain’s Mast punishment.
-This type of punishment is imposed by a commanding officer without a formal court-martial proceeding.
-The punishment may include forfeiture of pay, reduction in rank, extra duties, or confinement to quarters for a specified period.
+A commanding officer imposes this type of punishment without a formal court-martial proceeding.
+The penalty may include forfeiture of pay, reduced rank, extra duties, or confinement to quarters for a specified period.

 Court-martial: The most severe violations of Article 133 may result in a court-martial proceeding.
-A court-martial can result in a range of punishments, including fines, reduction in rank, confinement, or dishonorable discharge from the military.
-In some cases, a violation of Article 133 may also result in criminal charges under civilian law.
+A court-martial can result in various punishments, including fines, reduction in rank, confinement, or dishonorable discharge from the military.
+In some cases, violating Article 133 may also result in criminal charges under civilian law.
 It’s unlikely a single charge of Article 133 would ever go to court-martial.
-However, in sexual assault cases, where the military takes the accused to court-martial, Article 133 may be an additional charge.
+However, in sexual assault cases where the military takes the accused to court-martial, Article 133 may be an additional charge.

-The penalties for violating Article 133 are not set in stone and may vary depending on the specific facts of the case.
-For example, if the conduct is found to be particularly egregious or if the officer has a history of disciplinary problems, the punishment may be more severe.
-Additionally, a service member’s rank and position within the military may also be taken into account when determining the appropriate penalty.
+The penalties for violating Article 133 can vary depending on the case’s facts.
+For example, if the command finds the conduct particularly egregious or if the officer has a history of disciplinary problems, the punishment may be more severe.
+Additionally, the command may consider a service member’s rank and position within the military when determining the appropriate penalty.